babarot/iap_curl/README.md

 iap_curl
 ========

-iap_curl is a curl wrapper for making HTTP request to IAP-protected app in CLI more easier than curl
+`iap_curl` is a curl wrapper for making HTTP request to IAP-protected app in CLI more easier than `curl` command.

 ## Usage